angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 This pile will require a little bit of luck.
 Ritual into Doomsday and construct the following pile: \[LED, LED, Echo, LED, Burning Wish\].
 Cast Brainstorm to draw 2x LED and Echo.
 Put back any 2 cards besides the three you just drew.
-Cast the LEDs, crack them for {{UUURRR}}.
+Cast the LEDs, crack them for {U}{U}{U}{R}{R}{R}.
 Flashback the Echo.
 Now you will draw 7 cards from 9 remaining.
 You need to draw 2 LEDs and the Burning Wish to win.
 By my calculation this has around a 70% chance of happening.
 Good odds, but non-deterministic.
 As an exercise for the reader, try to think if there may be a way to modify the pile to improve your success rate.